hanif-x/XoX/README.md

 - Simulate DDoS attack scenarios in a controlled environment.
 - Learn about techniques used to defend against DDoS attacks.

+## Disclaimer

+By using or contributing to this project, you acknowledge that you are responsible for ensuring that your use complies with all applicable laws and regulations.
+This code is intended solely for educational purposes.
+Any use of this code for illegal or malicious purposes is strictly prohibited.

+Contact

+If you have any questions or suggestions, feel free to contact me at [sajim4653@gmail.com].

 ## Installation

 ### Requirements: